Geography of Japan: Volcanic eruptions

 Paektu Mountain on the Chinese–North Korean border had a VEI-7 eruption in 946.
 Paektu Mountain is mainly a threat to the surrounding area in North Korea and Manchuria.
 The west coast of Hokkaido is about 971.62 km away.
 However, a temple in Japan reported "white ash falling like snow" on 3 November 946 AD.
 So strong winds carried the volcanic ash eastward across the Sea of Japan.
 An average of 5 cm of ashfall covered about 1500000 km2 of the Sea of Japan and northern Japan (Hokkaido and Aomori Prefecture).
-It took the ash clouds 1 day or so to reach Hokkaido.
-The total eruption duration was 4 and half to 14 days (111–333 hours).
+It took the ash clouds a day or so to reach Hokkaido.
+The total eruption duration was 4 and a half to 14 days (111–333 hours).

-In October 2021, large quantities of pumice pebbles from the submarine volcano Fukutoku-Okanoba damaged fisheries, tourism, the environment, 11 ports in Okinawa and 19 ports in Kagoshima prefecture.
+In October 2021, large quantities of pumice pebbles from the submarine volcano Fukutoku-Okanoba damaged fisheries, tourism, the environment, 11 ports in Okinawa, and 19 ports in Kagoshima prefecture.
 Clean-up operations took 2–3 weeks.

 Improving technology and methods to predict volcano and giant caldera eruptions would help to prepare and evacuate people earlier.
-Technology is needed to accurately capture the state of the magma chamber that spreads thinly with a thickness of less than several kilometers around the middle of the crust.
-The underground area of Kyushu must be monitored, because it is a dangerous area with a potential caldera eruption.
+Technology is needed to accurately capture the state of the magma chamber, which spreads thinly with a thickness of less than several kilometers around the middle of the crust.
+The underground area of Kyushu must be monitored because it is a dangerous area with the potential for a caldera eruption.
 The most protective measure is to stop the hot ash clouds from spreading and devastating areas near the eruption so that people don't need to evacuate.
 There are currently no protective measures to minimize the spread of millions of tons of deadly hot ash during a VEI-7 eruption.

-In 2018 NASA published a theoretical plan to prevent a volcanic eruption by pumping large quantities of cold water down a borehole into the hydrothermal system of a supervolcano.
-The water would cool the huge body of magma in the chambers below the volcano so that the liquid magma becomes semi-solid.
-Thus enough heat could be extracted to prevent an eruption.
+In 2018, NASA published a theoretical plan to prevent a volcanic eruption by pumping large quantities of cold water down a borehole into the hydrothermal system of a supervolcano.
+The water would cool the huge body of magma in the chambers below the volcano so that the liquid magma would become semi-solid.
+Thus, enough heat could be extracted to prevent an eruption.
 The heat could be used by a geothermal plant to generate geothermal energy and electricity.